 - disclose the information in another way; or

 A client's personal information is not disclosed to overseas recipients, unless the client consents or such disclosure is otherwise required by law.
 Communication via our Customer Service System, emails or website may be stored in an overseas server held by these companies.
 Access to this information is exclusively by The Quirky Kid Clinic.

 Clients' personal information will not be used, sold, rented or disclosed for any other purpose.

 Requests for access and correction to client information

 If clients have a concern about the management of their personal information, they may inform the Manager (firstname.lastname@example.org).
-Upon request they can obtain a copy of the Australian Privacy Principles, which describe their rights and how their personal information should be handled.
-Ultimately, if clients wish to lodge a formal complaint about the use of, disclosure of, or access to, their personal information, they may do so with the Office of the Australian Information Commissioner by phone on 1300 363 992, online at http://www.oaic.gov.au/privacy/making-a-privacy-complaint or by post to:
+Upon request, clients can obtain a copy of the Australian Privacy Principles, which describe their rights and how their personal information should be handled.
+Ultimately, if clients wish to lodge a formal complaint about the use of, disclosure of, or access to their personal information, they may do so with the Office of the Australian Information Commissioner by phone on 1300 363 992, online at http://www.oaic.gov.au/privacy/making-a-privacy-complaint or by post to: